learosema/html-hacking-session/src/index.md

 - Check if all buttons have text
 - Check if all images have alt text
 - Check if the document language is set correctly.
 - Check your color contrasts are okay.
+  You can manually check it via the [WebAIM Contras Checker](https://webaim.org/resources/contrastchecker/)
-You can use automated tool like Lighthouse for this, which is integrated into Chrome Dev Tools.
+- You can use automated tool like
+  Lighthouse for this, which is integrated into Chrome Dev Tools.
 - See also the [WebAIM Million Report](https://webaim.org/projects/million/) mentioning the most common accessibility issues.
 Only focusing on these would already